The choice of Organic Farming

 “A great wine starts with great grapes”.
 We truly believe in this winegrower’s saying and so we began the process of converting our vineyard to organic in 2015.

-Building on the sustainable winegrowing methods which we already used, we have gradually returned to tilling the soil and caring for the vines with natural elements (of mineral, plant and animal origin), with the utmost respect for the terroir.
+We care for the vines with natural elements (of mineral, plant and animal origin), with the utmost respect for the terroir.
+In our oldest vines, we care of our soils thanks to our Ouessant sheep’s winter grazing, and horse ploughing throughout the year.
 Find out more about the French agency for organic agriculture (Agence Bio)

 Observing and Listening to Nature